Lofty Questions To Build Self-Confidence And Self-Esteem: A Little-Known Technique

 They are the kind of questions that provoke wonder, inspire awe, and challenge our assumptions about the world.
 Lofty questions will prompt you to think about your values, your philosophy of life, and your own past experiences.

-A lofty question is an open-ended question that stimulates thought, unlike a yes/no or a “how do you feel about…” question.
-These questions may give you room to think about issues that bother you, such as being more confident in life and improving how you feel.
+A lofty question is an open-ended question that stimulates thought, unlike a yes/no or a “how do you feel about…” query.
+These questions may help you think about issues that bother you, like being more confident and feeling better.

 Some reflection will also help you get rid of negative thoughts.
-The lofty question is phrased to reflect what you want to achieve in life—in other words, the direct opposite of what you are currently experiencing.
+Phrase the lofty question to reflect what you want to achieve in life—the opposite of what you are currently experiencing.
 When phrased correctly, these questions will boost your confidence in no time.

 Using Lofty Questions To Build Self-Confidence And Self-Esteem